Tracing the Tehuano

 To solve this, the team labored over pixel by ambiguous pixel.
 “Sometimes you see a red pixel and then a yellow again which means slower wind speed,” Smith said.
 “That tricks the algorithm into thinking that it’s the edge of the gap wind.”
 It could be something natural slowing the wind, or it could be a satellite issue.

 It took three years of back and forth work between the colleagues, and when they finished they had a thirteen-year climatology for the Tehuano and two smaller gap winds in the nearby gulfs of Papagayo and Panama.
-The climatologies, called Regional Air-Sea Interactions (RASI), span 1998 to 2011 and are archived at and distributed by NASA's Global Hydrology Resource Center (GHRC) Distributed Active Archive Center (DAAC).
+The climatologies, called Regional Air-Sea Interactions (RASI), span 1998 to 2011 and are archived at and distributed by NASA's Global Hydrology Resource Center (GHRC) DAAC.
 The center also hosts a RASI exploration tool, which allows users to locate gap winds and ocean upwellings, and to visualize, plot and download the data.

 The name of the wind